cfengine/documentation/overview/how-cfengine-works.markdown

 individual host, and continuously repaired to ensure on-going compliance with policy.

-See Also: [Client server communication][Client server communication]
+See also: [Client server communication][Client server communication]